 Various styles of L- or Z-shaped clips are available to install your cabinet inserts.
 These require drilling holes in the cabinet woodwork and they run the risk of cracking the glass if over-tightened by an inexperienced installer.

-For these reasons, many installers including the experts at Artistry in Glass, prefer to use painters caulking, in a color that matches the cabinets, to secure the panels.
-Caulk serves to cushion the inserts and prevent rattling.
+For these reasons, many installers including the experts at Artistry in Glass, prefer to use painter’s caulking, in a color that matches the cabinets, to secure the panels.
+Caulk cushions the inserts and prevents rattling.
 It is quick and easy to remove, if necessary, by releasing with a utility knife.

 Where to buy glass inserts for kitchen cabinets?